JK Community Farm

 Making a difference for the food insecure in Virginia and surrounding areas.

-Recognizing that hunger was a real issue in Loudoun County, VA and surrounding areas, JK Moving Services launched the JK Community Farm in 2018 to help those struggling with food insecurity, including children, senior citizens, families, and individuals in need.
+Recognizing that hunger was a real issue in Loudoun County, VA, and surrounding areas, JK Moving Services launched the JK Community Farm in 2018 to help those struggling with food insecurity, including children, senior citizens, families, and individuals in need.
 Located in Purcellville, VA, the 150-acre Farm is a 501(c)(3) that provides organic fruit, vegetables, and protein to area hunger relief programs and shelters.

 With the help of corporate and community volunteers, the Farm donated over 100,000 pounds of fresh food in 2019.
 Produce grown includes sweet potatoes, lettuce, kale, turnips, sweet corn, bell peppers, tomatoes, and zucchini.
 New crops added in 2019 include poblano peppers, jalapeños, watermelons, cucumbers, carrots, and eggplants.
-The Farm also planted perennial plant asparagus in 2019, which will be ready to harvest in 3 years, and will continue to grow back for 25 years.
+The Farm also planted perennial plant asparagus in 2019, which will be ready to harvest in 3 years and continue to grow back for 25 years.
 A generous grant from 100 Women Strong will help the Farm develop 12 more bio-intensive raised beds.

 During the Farm’s first year of operation, crops were planted and then harvested from one acre of the 150-acre property.
-The following year, the Farm expanded to seven acres and had added seven beehives and a dedicated beekeeper.
+The following year, the Farm expanded to seven acres and added seven beehives and a dedicated beekeeper.
 The hives help with the pollination of crops, including squash and watermelon.
 It can take between seven to ten bee visits to a melon plant to get a marketable melon.

 Fundraising efforts from 2018 allowed the Farm to build a greenhouse to start plants from seed on site and a high tunnel for season extension, which is important to provide fresh food for the families it serves through the winter.